-How to Protect Yourself if You're Cohabiting in New Jersey
+How To Protect Yourself if You're Cohabiting in New Jersey

-By Judy Malmon, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on March 28, 2023Use these links to jump to different sections:
+By Judy Malmon, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on June 27, 2025

-While marriage remains the traditional route for American couples who live together, have children, purchase real estate, and plan to remain together, there is a growing trend that presents an alternative.
+While marriage is the traditional route for American couples who live together, have children, purchase real estate, and plan to remain together, a growing trend presents an alternative.
+There are a number of benefits for couples entering into a legal marriage—however, most can also be available to unmarried partners.

 If you’re cohabiting and intend to remain unmarried for an extended period of time, it’s wise to make arrangements to protect yourself and your partner, as well as any children you may have together.
 Note that New Jersey does not recognize common law marriage (laws conferring the benefits of marriage without a ceremony or exchange of vows), although it does provide for registration of a domestic partnership for couples over age 62.

+If you and your partner own or plan to own property together, it’s important to establish clear guidelines and written agreements as to ownership.
 For example, if you purchase a home together and each contribute to the mortgage, be sure the deed reflects your intentions.
 You may hold property as tenants in common, granting to each a one-half interest that can be passed to heirs or sold separately.
 This is the default title for unmarried co-owners under New Jersey law.
 Alternatively, you may name yourselves as joint tenants with a right of survivorship, allowing property to pass without a will.

 Similarly, spell out all your agreements regarding both shared and separate property, including bank accounts, cars, savings and investments, retirement, health insurance, household items and gifts.

 Many lawyers recommend drawing up a cohabitation agreement, which can establish terms for how you manage financial and joint venture details of your relationship, what interest each partner has in the other’s income and property, and how you will divide your assets and debt should the relationship end, including whether one partner will receive support from the other.
+This kind of agreement can be extremely useful in filling many gaps covered under marital law, as well as day-to-day matters like how monthly bills and living expenses will be paid.

 Paternity and Parenting